 3.1.
-This document applies to the use of information, information systems, electronic and computing devices, applications, and network resources used to conduct business on behalf of the Commonwealth.
+This document applies to the use of information, information systems, assets, applications, and network resources used to conduct business on behalf of the Commonwealth.
 The document applies to the Executive Branch including all executive offices, boards, commissions, agencies, departments, divisions, councils, and bureaus, hereinafter referred to as Commonwealth Agencies and Offices.
-Other Commonwealth entities that voluntarily use or participate in services provided by the Executive Office of Technology Services and Security, (EOTSS), such as mass.gov, must agree to comply with this document as a condition of use.
-Executive Branch Agencies and Offices are required to implement procedures that ensure their personnel comply with the requirements herein to safeguard information.
+Other Commonwealth entities that use or participate in services provided by the Executive Office of Technology Services and Security, (EOTSS), by any form of contractual arrangement, are required to comply with this document, as a condition of use.
+Commonwealth Agencies and Offices are required to implement procedures that ensure their personnel comply with the requirements herein to safeguard information.